 The Enhanced Disclosure DBS Check: This is the highest level of check available to anyone involved in regularly caring for, training, supervising or being in sole charge of children or vulnerable adults.
 It is also available in certain licensing purposes and judicial appointments.
 Enhanced Disclosures contain the same information as the Standard Disclosure but with the addition of any relevant and proportionate information held by the local police forces.

 A full break down of all our charges and fees can be obtained by contacting us and our terms of business is freely downloadable from our website.
-In relation to Uk nanny placements we charge a fee equal to 15% of the employees NET annual salary.
-For all overseas placements whether in Europe or the Middle East we charge a fee equal to 22% of the overseas employees NET annual salary.
+In relation to Uk nanny placements we charge a fee equal to 17.5% of the employees annual salary.
+For all overseas placements whether in Europe or the Middle East we charge a fee equal to 23% of the overseas employees annual salary.

 We accept payment by direct bank transfer which is our preferred method.
 You can pay all fees by making a direct transfer into our account nationally or internationally using internet banking or telephone banking.
-All payment should be made payable to ' Niche Nannies ', we bank with HSBC.
-We also accept bacs, cash (+2.5% on any transaction), and Paypal (+ 4% on any transaction).
+All payment should be made payable to ' Niche Nannies ', we bank with Lloyds Bank, London.
+We also accept bacs, cash (+3.5% on any transaction), and Paypal (+ 4% on any transaction).
 Please note, we do not accept cheques, debit or credit card.

 We do reserve the right to refuse applications if it is deemed that potential candidates or potential employers are clearly unsuitable for what ever reason by our agency.
 We also reserve the right to refuse candidates applications in the event that our books are over subscribed with people looking for similar job roles.
 At Niche Nannies we focus on quality and not quantity.